honest comparison

 • Multi-vertical feature breadth

-If your studio operation spans yoga, pilates, martial arts, dance, and salon-and-spa services — or if you're a mixed business that includes services Junocal doesn't cover — WellnessLiving's multi-vertical schema is genuine value.
+If your studio operation spans yoga, pilates, martial arts, dance, and salon-and-spa services — or if you're a mixed business that includes services Junocal doesn't cover — WellnessLiving's support for all of those on one platform is genuine value.
 Junocal is purpose-built for pilates, yoga, barre, and movement; martial arts, dance schools with recital management, and salon services are out of scope.
 The all-in-one platform play makes sense for mixed-vertical operators in a way it doesn't for vertical specialists.

-WellnessLiving includes native point-of-sale (for retail product sales, gift cards, in-studio purchases) and native payroll (instructor commission tracking, payroll-period roll-ups).
-Junocal handles gift cards but doesn't ship native POS for general retail or native payroll.
-For studios with meaningful retail (apparel, mats, props) or with complex instructor commission structures, WellnessLiving's native handling reduces the need for separate tools.
+WellnessLiving has point-of-sale built in (for retail product sales, gift cards, in-studio purchases) and payroll built in (instructor commission tracking, payroll-period roll-ups).
+Junocal handles gift cards but doesn't include point-of-sale for general retail or payroll.
+For studios with meaningful retail (apparel, mats, props) or with complex instructor commission structures, having those built into WellnessLiving means fewer separate tools.

 • Branded mobile app option